Our DIY Vertical Chess Board hangs on the wall, so there’s no rush to finish a game. It’s a playable piece of art that everyone will love!

 As a last step, I glued the final metal platform piece onto the bottom frame piece, and my DIY vertical chess board was finished!

-Handan then cut out little pieces of the magnetic sticker sheet and adhered them to the bottoms of each piece.
+Handan then cut out little pieces of the magnetic sticker sheet and stuck them to the bottoms of each piece.

 To hang the chess board, I installed two D-rings to the back and ran sturdy picture frame wire between them.

-Barish’s DIY Vertical Chess Board looks awesome on his wall, and he and his mother have been playing every day!
+Baris’s DIY Vertical Chess Board looks awesome on his wall, and it is always ready for a mother-son championship match!

 That is Pretty Darn Awesome!
 Well Done!